spences10/scottspence.com/posts/2019/04/01/update-wsl-from-18.04-18.10/index.md

 we removed Lxd which isn't needed on WSL but is part of the Microsoft Store version 🤷‍♂️

-Then we changed the default behaviour of the release upgrader from `lts` to `normal`.
+Then we changed the default behaviour of the release upgrade from `lts` to `normal`.

 Once we have done those two parts we can then go ahead and upgrade